sharkoil/quant-commander-v2/README.md

 // 2.
 Drag and drop to reorder analyses by importance
 // 3.
 Pin critical analyses to the top for quick access
 // 4.
 Filter by analysis type (Period Variance, Budget, Trend, etc.)
 // 5.
-Search across titles, datasets, and insights
+Search across analysis titles, datasets, and key insights
 // 6.
 Switch between card and list views

 // Example workflow: